petromir/spring-examples/README.md

 # A place for various Spring use cases

-The idea is to have ready to use examples which can be easily incorporated into your project.
+Ready to use examples which can be easily incorporated into your project.

 ## Structure